wpswings/wallet-system-for-woocommerce/README.txt

 = 2.0.2 - RELEASED ON 12 June 2021 =

-* Fix: The error coming due to plugin javascript file in shop and cart page
+* Fix: The error coming due to plugin JavaScript file in shop and cart page
 * Fix: Wallet payment gateway error

 = 2.0.1 - RELEASED ON 27 May 2021 =